block-based-editors/automerge-event-stack/README.md

 # Automerge event-stack
-(real-time) colaboration with automerge saving the events in a stack
+(real-time) collaboration with automerge saving the events in a stack